constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/related_work.md

 ### P2P caching in the context of the web
 {:#litterature_review_P2P_caching}

-We define P2P caching as a particular case of collaborative querying where the query engine shares their already computed and valid results.
+I define P2P caching as a particular case of collaborative querying where the query engine shares their already computed and valid results.
 [Squirrel](cite:cites Iyer2002SquirrelAD) proposed a P2P caching mechanism,
 where the URLs are mapped to keys inside a distributed hash table (DHT).